 If you’re looking for a gym-quality experience with your home elliptical trainer, you can’t go wrong with the NordicTrack Commercial 14.9.
-It offers one of the smoothest strides due to the heavy, 32-pound inertia-enhanced flywheel, electromagnetic resistance, and a power-adjustable stride length to help you get the most natural feel.
+It offers one of the smoothest strides due to the heavy, 32-pound inertia-enhanced flywheel, electromagnetic resistance, and power-adjustable stride length to help you get the most natural feel.
 The elliptical has a 14-inch Smart HD touchscreen for an immersive training experience where you can stream iFit workouts, on-demand classes, your favorite shows, and exercise apps.

 In addition to a nearly unbeatable 26 levels of resistance, the NordicTrack Commercial 14.9 has live decline and incline control.
 This means that if you’re following an on-demand workout, the virtual trainer can automatically adjust the incline of your machine to match the streaming workout.
 You can also adjust it manually, selecting from 0–20 degrees of incline.
 The elliptical machine comes equipped with all sorts of additional bells and whistles like integrated speakers, EKG-enabled handlebars, a fan, and transport wheels.

 The Schwinn 411 earns our award for the best compact elliptical machine.
-It’s a high-quality machine with a surprisingly significant number of bells and whistles with an affordable price point and an even more impressively manageable footprint.
+It’s a high-quality machine that has a surprisingly significant number of bells and whistles with an affordable price point and an even more impressively manageable footprint.
 If you don’t want your elliptical machine to swallow up the entire room, this is the machine to consider.

 While being incredibly compact, the Schwinn 411 still offers a full 18-inch stride, which should feel relatively natural for almost all guys.
 There are 13 programs to explore, and the elliptical is compatible with the Explore The World app, so you can be transported virtually to courses all over the world while you work out.
-There are 16 levels of quiet, electromagnetic resistance, comfortable, moveable handlebars to give your upper body and core a workout, and an integrated screen to display your in-session stats.
+There are 16 levels of quiet, electromagnetic resistance; comfortable, moveable handlebars to give your upper body and core a workout; and an integrated screen to display your in-session stats.
 The maximum weight capacity is 300 pounds, so it may not be suitable for bigger guys.

-The Nautilus E618 is especially great for guys with long legs because it’s impressively long 22-inch stride will feel gloriously natural compared to the short, choppy feel of smaller machines.
+The Nautilus E618 is especially great for guys with long legs because its impressively long 22-inch stride will feel gloriously natural compared to the short, choppy feel of smaller machines.
 Even if you’re not especially tall, this machine has plenty of strong selling points.
 The integrated Bluetooth technology allows you to connect to all sorts of fitness tracking apps and streaming platforms like Explore The World.
 The dual stride rails and high-speed, high-inertia drive system with the perimeter-weighted flywheel allows for a really smooth and stable stride.

 The Nautilus E618 has 25 levels of quiet, electromagnetic resistance and 10 levels of motorized incline adjustments, making it a versatile machine with enough adjustability for even the fittest athletes to get a challenging workout.
 There are also 29 programs to choose from, and you can create user profiles to keep track of your personal progress.

-Sole is well-known for producing top quality home exercise equipment, and their line of elliptical machines is no exception.
-The Sole E55 is one of their midrange models, with plenty of impressive features and a very reasonable price tag, making it a smart, economic purchase.
-It’s smaller and more compact than the E95, but still boasts sturdy construction and technology features.
+Sole is well-known for producing top-quality home exercise equipment, and its line of elliptical machines is no exception.
+The Sole E55 is one of its midrange models, with plenty of impressive features and a very reasonable price tag, making it a smart, economic purchase.
+It’s smaller and more compact than the E95 but still boasts sturdy construction and technology features.
 The drive mechanism is very quiet and smooth, and you can pedal forward and backward, which allows you to challenge different muscles.
 The motorized power incline allows the ramp angle to be adjusted through 20 levels of incline at the touch of a button, allowing for nearly unbeatable variety and the ability to target all major lower body muscles.
 Like most other elliptical machines in the same price range, the Sole E55 has integrated Bluetooth technology, heart rate monitoring, numerous preset programs, moveable handlebars as well as stationary ones, and an integrated sound system.

 One thing that sets this elliptical apart is the well-designed ergonomic foot pedals.
 Designed as a collaborative effort between engineers and physical therapists, the foot pedals have a 2-degree inward slope, which reduces the ankle and knee stress often caused by other elliptical machines, making this a great option for those with chronic knee pain or joint injuries.